zysaaa/tinycache/README.md

 2.ExpirePolicy:

-* Accessed: The expiration time is refreshed each time the KEY is accessed.
+* Accessed: The expiration time is refreshed each time the key is accessed.

 * Created: The expiration time depends only on the time the key was created.